Albert Gallatin Ellis

 Albert Gallatin Ellis (August 24, 1800 – December 23, 1885) was one of the first American pioneers to settle in Wisconsin.
 He was the 2nd, 6th, 8th, and 10th Mayor of Stevens Point, Wisconsin.
 Before statehood, he was a member of the legislature of the Wisconsin Territory and was a publisher of the first newspaper west of Lake Michigan.

 Biography

 Ellis was born in Verona, New York, on August 24, 1800.
 An Episcopalian missionary, Ellis moved to Green Bay, Wisconsin Territory, with members of the Oneida people to establish a colony and a school.
 He later became involved in the Public Land Survey System before becoming a publisher of the Green Bay Intelligencer in 1834, the first newspaper west of Lake Michigan.
-In 1852, Ellis moved to Stevens Point, Wisconsin, where he worked with the General Land Office and became a surveyor general, as well as once again became a newspaper publisher, eventually becoming an editor.
+In 1852, Ellis moved to Stevens Point, Wisconsin, where he worked with the United States General Land Office and became a surveyor general, as well as once again became a newspaper publisher, eventually becoming an editor.
 Ellis died on December 23, 1885.

 Two of his sons, Eleazor H. Ellis and Frederick S. Ellis, became mayors of Green Bay.